cruise-automation/isopod/README.md

 #### `kube.exists`

 Checks whether a resource exists.
-If `wait` argument is set to duration (e.g `10s`) will block until object is succesfully read or timer expires.
+If `wait` argument is set to duration (e.g `10s`) will block until the object is successfully read or timer expires.

 ```python
 # Assert that the resource doesn't exist.